 What are The Female and Male Names Of The Species?

 Regardless of their gender, the female and male animals are known as northern bettongs.

 Their diet consists mainly of truffles, mushroom scrub, grassroots, fruits, tubers, lilies, cockatoo grass, seeds, and sedges.

-However, their predators include feral cats, horses, pigs, and cattle.
+However, their predators include feral cats, horses, pigs (Also check out Types Of Pigs), and cattle.

 Would They Make A Good Pet?

 No, these animals would not make a very good pet, nor should these animals be kept as pets, either.